Rifqio/simple-rag-implementation/assets/products/Carllm.md

 ## Summary

-Carllm is an innovative auto insurance product developed by Jasa Raharja Putera, designed to streamline the way insurance companies offer coverage to their customers.
+Carllm is an innovative auto insurance product developed by BPJS Kesehatan, designed to streamline the way insurance companies offer coverage to their customers.
 Powered by cutting-edge artificial intelligence, Carllm utilizes advanced algorithms to deliver personalized auto insurance solutions, ensuring optimal coverage while minimizing costs.
 With a robust infrastructure that supports both B2B and B2C customers, Carllm redefines the auto insurance landscape and empowers insurance providers to enhance customer satisfaction and retention.

 ## Features